rrliu/elburrito.dev/content/posts/books-i-read-2020.md

 - Joshua Foer, `Moonwalking with Einstein: The Art and Science of Remembering Everything`
 - Cixin Liu, `The Three-Body Problem`
 - Cixin Liu, `The Dark Forest`
+- Christopher Browning, `Ordinary Men: Reserve Police Battalion 101 and the Final Solution in Poland`